helix-foundation/currency/contracts/governance/README.md

 Emitted when `support` is successfully called.
 Helps external systems keep tabs on the supporting process.

+###### ProposalUnsupported
+Attributes:
+  - `unsupporter` (address) - the address that supported the proposal
+  - `proposalAddress` (address) - the address of the proposal being supported

+Emitted when `unsupport` is successfully called.
+Helps external systems keep tabs on the supporting process.

 ##### SupportThresholdReached
 Attributes:
   - `proposalAddress` (address) - the address of the proposal that reached the threshold